Accessibility Links

 It’s in the feeling of a hesitant child at the swimming pool, after we’ve played and built trust, finally taking that exhilarating leap into the water, knowing I’ll be there to catch them.
 It’s seeing a toddler’s face light up after I do an exaggerated, silly tumble at a soft play centre, breaking through their fear with a moment of shared, playful joy.

 It’s in understanding that a little girl repeatedly throwing her teddies out of the cot isn’t being "naughty," but is cleverly communicating her deep need for attachment and presence before sleep.
-Most of all, it's the feeling of a small hand slipping into mine—not out of habit, but out of trust.
+And it's also in the feeling of a small hand slipping into mine—not out of habit, but out of trust that we built, together.

 It's in answering the often unspoken question every child is asking, "Are you safe?" with an unwavering "Yes," and to prove it to them every single time they test the boundaries and the foundations of the trust we constructed together.

-It's in understanding that a child flicking food onto the floor, throwing sand into my mouth, kicking me, biting me, scratching me, or even kicking me into my face, is not being naughty, is not being mean, and is not doing it out of malice.
+It's in understanding that a child flicking food onto the floor, throwing sand into my mouth, kicking me, biting me, scratching me, is not being naughty, is not being mean, and is not doing it out of malice.
 That is something that my father never learned.

-It's in understanding that those actions often labeled as "naughty" come from children raising the stakes as the relationship and the trust we built deepen to ask: "Is this safety real, or will it collapse into punishment and rage?
-Are you safe enough for me to fall apart with?".
+It's in understanding that those actions often labeled as "naughty" are normal responses given their stage of development and could be driven by tiredness and low impulse control.
+Some also come from children raising the stakes as the relationship and the trust we built deepen to ask: "Is this safety real, or will it collapse into punishment and rage?
+Are you safe enough for me to fall apart with?"
+My answer is always simple: "Yes."

 < A Summary of My Core Skills >